ZestyRice/poke-random/README.md

 # poke-random
-- Small application to get a random pokmeon for the PokeAPI and display it.
+- Small application to get a random pokemon from the PokeAPI and display it.
 - Built with Spring, HTMX, Bulma, and Gradle.